Gakidama

-Gakidama (ja) is a Japanese horror film based on the novel of the same name by Baku Yumemakara.
-The 54-minute creature feature was directed by Masayoshi Sukita and released in 1985.
+Gakidama (ja), also known as The Demon Within and The Tasty Flesh, is a Japanese horror film based on the novel of the same name by Baku Yumemakara.
+The 54-minute creature feature was directed by Masayoshi Sukita and released on 27 December 1985.
 A combination of Japanese folklore and contemporary horror standards, the story concerns a flesh-eating hitodama (a gakidama) and its attacks on a journalist and those near him.
+Special effects and make-up were handled by Shinichi Wakasa, also known for his work on various Godzilla films.

+Home media

+The film was released on DVD by Geneon Entertainment.